 Chantal enjoys the process of getting to know new clients and supporting them to identify and achieve their goals.
 As a member of the International Association of Public Participation (IAP2), Chantal understands how appropriate stakeholder engagement can positively impact the outcome of almost any project.

-Chantal's volunteer activities include being a board member for the St. Margaret's Bay Community Enterprise Centre and the Avon Pony Club.
-Chantal also supports various fundraising activities at the St. Margaret's Bay Elementary School.
+Chantal's volunteer activities include being a board member for the St. Margaret's Bay Community Enterprise Centre, and supporting fundraising efforts at the St. Margaret's Bay Elementary School.

 When not working, Chantal is a busy mom to two young children, and enjoys boating, horse back riding and skiing.